redleaf2002/magic_imageloader_network/README.md

 For network request , it provides JsonObjectRequest JsonArrayRequest StringRequest InputstreamRequest.

 ## Features
+1. is Fast
+2. is tiny (72kb jar)
-Image cache in memory and disk
+3. memory and disk cache
+4. customize the load style

 ## Add magicnetwork to your project

 ### magicnetwork.jar
 Place magicnetwork.jar into the libs of your project.
 Get the jar from the directory 'downloads'

 ### Gradle:

 compile 'com.leaf:magicnetwork:1.0.1'

 ### Maven

 <dependency>
   <groupId>com.leaf</groupId>
   <artifactId>magicnetwork</artifactId>